rojo-rbx/rbx-dom/docs/compatibility.md

 ### Strings that contain `]]>`

-String properties that contain leading or trailing whitespace characters are serialized using `CDATA` to preserve it.
-However, the sequence `]]>` is used to end `CDATA` values.
-If that sequence is present in a string property that also has trailing whitespace, it will serialize incorrectly as a result.
+String properties that contain leading or trailing whitespace characters are serialized using `CDATA` to preserve the whitespace.
+However, the sequence `]]>` is used to end `CDATA` sections.
+This means that when a string property contains leading or trailing whitespace, and also contains `]]>`, the property will serialize incorrectly.

 This is an easy problem to fix but due to the performance concerns of traversing every string property serialized for the sequence `]]>`, the current implementation does not.
 It's unlikely that a string will both have whitespace padding and contain the sequence `]]>` though, so it's considered low priority to fix.